곧옵니다! Goordhow Filo! በቅርብ ቀን! Malapit na! አብ ቀረባ እዋን! 持续更新中! جلد آرہے ہیں!

 Control: Your choices

-Participating in our public health activity and using the services are voluntary.
+Participating in our research and using the services are voluntary.
 You can stop at any time.
-If you provide permission and participate in this public health activity, your respiratory sample and associated data, as well as de-identified information will be stored so that other researchers can use it in the future.
+If you provide consent and participate in this research , your respiratory sample and associated data, as well as de-identified information will be stored so that other researchers can use it in the future.

 Access to your information